 After springing the doc, I found his assistant not very far away and they started building my ship in exchange for 1500 mes.
 I had to go goof off while they did it, and in the process I found a shrine to the southwest filled with monsters that seemed to be out of my league.
 When I got back, the doc told me that I can’t fly my ship – only that Laconian robot can, and, once again, I don’t know where he is!

 [Editor: Travelling further south, I spotted a large patch of lava.
 Once again, I let my knowledge of the future corrupt the present, but in this case it was knowledge of future Phantasy Star games!
 I remembered how vehicles worked in Phantasy Star 4 from watching Kyle play, and so concluded that the lava here was meant to block travel to anyone without a vehicle.
-Whoops.
+Whoops, you can actually walk across it!
 Thankfully this one didn’t hurt me much.]

 So that’s where I stand.
 I have three options for Day 4: go to Medusa Tower, which I think is across some lava that I may need the ship to cross; go to the shrine and tough it out; or go to the desert planet and explore more.
 This may take a while to work out while I try to get Noah up to, well, competence.